-Angst, exploring anxiety, highlighted that increased time spent on social media worsened anxiety, a sense of isolation, and depression.
+Angst, explores anxiety, highlighting that increased time spent on social media worsened anxiety, a sense of isolation, and depression.

 This resulted in ‘The Upstanders.’ a film about resilience and the power of peers to eradicate bullying.

-Our newest film, ‘RACE to be Human,’ explored how we teach our children about racism and addressed the apprehension many of us feel when discussing race.
+Our newest film, ‘RACE to be Human,’ explores how we can teach our children about racism and addresses the apprehension many of us feel when discussing race.

 These films complement each other, helping young people to adults towards better thought patterns, more considered actions, stronger empathy, and resilience.
 They help them become healthier, happier, and more resilient.